Automating Jira ticket creation for test failures using TestDriver CLI and Jira GitHub Actions

 2. Check for test failures

-This step checks the outputs.success variable from the TestDriver action.
-If the tests failed, it sets an environment variable (failure=true) to trigger the Jira ticket creation step.
+This step checks the exit code and success status from the TestDriver CLI run.
+If the tests failed, it sets an environment variable (failure=true) to trigger the Jira ticket creation step and prepares the output file for the Jira ticket.

 - name: Check for Test Failures